jakobharder/anno1800-jakobs-mods/mods/gameplay-alternative-needs/README.md

 ![](./banner.jpg)

-Adds products like Cheese, Suits and Canned Fish as alternative basic needs to vanilla population.
+Add products like Cheese, Suits and Canned Fish as alternative basic needs to vanilla population.

 They are listed in Lifestyle needs and need to be enabled individually.